-Even a minor motor vehicle crash can be traumatic, making it difficult to think clearly in the moments and hours following the incident.
+According to the state of Ohio, there were 1,008 motor vehicle fatalities in our state in 2017.
+These tragedies often result in wrongful death lawsuits, however, even a “minor” motor vehicle crash can be traumatic, making it difficult to think clearly in the moments and hours following the incident.
 When serious injury occurs, it may be even more difficult to make good decisions—but it’s also even more important.

 Simple mistakes at the collision scene, in interacting with emergency personnel, and in decision-making about medical care and insurance inquiries, can have a lasting impact on both your health and your ability to secure fair compensation.